 Low-Cost Luxury Motoring

-Leasing the vehicle allows you to save even more money, as you’re only ever paying the depreciation, rather than the vehicle’s entire worth.
+Leasing the vehicle allows you to save even more money, as you’re agreeing an annual mileage limit, and an agreement period, then making fixed monthly payments.
 If you choose to buy, you’ll likely be making higher monthly payments and paying for it all.

 So, if you’re looking for low-cost luxury motoring, leasing a used Mercedes-Benz is a fantastic way to drive the car of your choice without a hefty price tag.

 Despite their problems in the past, Mercedes has always been well known for creating reliable and economical power units.